FlipsideCrypto/base-models/models/doc_descriptions/prices/prices.md

 {% docs prices_name %}

-The name of asset.
+The name of the asset.

 {% enddocs %}

 {% docs prices_symbol %}

-The symbol of asset.
+The symbol of the asset.

 {% enddocs %}